sherrymax/aps-examples/aps-task-assignment/assign-task-to-group/readme.md

 3. The UserServiceImpl.java implementation file has a `@Service` name.
    1. So invoking points in APS will be the value of `@Service`.
    2. eg: UserServiceImpl.java has the service name as `@Service("userService")`.
-   3. So, in APS, this service is available as ` List<User> users = userService.getAllUsers(0,999,tenantId);`
+   3. In APS, this service is available as ` List<User> users = userService.getAllUsers(0,999,tenantId);`
 4. The GroupServiceImpl.java implementation file does not have a `@Service` name.
-   1. So invoking points in APS will be `GroupServiceImpl`.
+   1. No service name is mentioned in `@Service` of GroupServiceImpl.java.
-   2. No service name is mentioned in `@Service` of GroupServiceImpl.java.
+   2. Since service name is empty, the implementation file's name, with first letter in lower case, is assigned as default service name.
-   3. Since service name is empty, the implementation file's name, with first letter in lower case, is assigned as default service name.
+   3. Invoking points in APS will be `groupServiceImpl`.
-   4. So, in APS, this service is available as ` List<Group> groups = groupServiceImpl.getGroupByNameAndTenantId('FBIAnalyst', 1L);`
+   4. In APS, this service is available as ` List<Group> groups = groupServiceImpl.getGroupByNameAndTenantId('FBIAnalyst', 1L);`